voxel51/fiftyone/docs/source/integrations/lancedb.rst

         patches_field="ground_truth",
         model="clip-vit-base32-torch",
         backend="lancedb",
-        brain_key="lacnedb_index",
+        brain_key="lancedb_index",
     )

 .. note::

-    You can customize the LanceDB index by passing any :ref:`supported parameters <lacnedb-config-parameters>` as extra kwargs.
+    You can customize the LanceDB index by passing any :ref:`supported parameters <lancedb-config-parameters>` as extra kwargs.

 .. _lancedb-connect-to-existing-index:

 Connect to an existing index
 ----------------------------

-If you have already created a LanceDB index storing the embedding vectors for the samples or patches in your dataset, you can connect to it by passing the `table_name` to
+If you have already created a LanceDB table storing the embedding vectors for the samples or patches in your dataset, you can connect to it by passing the `table_name` to
 :meth:`compute_similarity() <fiftyone.brain.compute_similarity>`: